 Hamas are not the only anti-Semitic organisation to have claimed a link between Jews and Communism.
 Nazi publication Der Stürmer frequently and hysterically attacked ‘Jewish Communism’ii.
 The anti-Semitic pamphlet The Jewish Bolshevism, produced by the White Russians shortly after the Bolshevik Revolution in Russia, purported to show how Jews had been the driving force behind the Revolutioniii.

-Whilst it is true that a quick Google for ‘Jews Communism’ brings back a list of strange websites such as wake-up-america.net and www.white-history.com all claiming to show Jewish/Communist conspiracies to take over America, it must be said that the perception of Jews has changed radically over the last 30-60 years.
+Whilst it is true that a quick Google for ‘Jews Communism’ brings back a list of strange websites such as Wake up America and White History, all claiming to show Jewish/Communist conspiracies to take over America, it must be said that the perception of Jews has changed radically over the last 30-60 years.
 Today, much of the ‘left’ views Jews (or Israelis – more on that later) as a single reactionary bloc dedicated to oppression of the Palestinians and defence of neo-liberalism.iv

 So, Jews as revolutionary Communists or Jews as right-wing defenders of a neoliberal world order?
 Is there any truth in either of these positions?
 Has there been a shift to the right amongst the majority of Jews?